Should you contribute to your third pillar in 2025?

 So, why contribute to your third pillar?
 Contributions to the third pillar can be deducted from your income.
 These deductions will make a significant difference to your taxes.

-You can contribute a maximum of 7056 (in 2023) per year in your third pillar.
+You can contribute a maximum of 7258 CHF (in 2025) per year in your third pillar.
 This amount is the maximum that will be tax-deductible.
 And there is no advantage in contributing past this point.

 How much exactly you will save in taxes, depend on your marginal tax rate.
 This rate is the tax rate at which extra income is taxed.
 It will depend on how much income you have.
 Generally speaking, the higher your income is, the higher your marginal tax rate.
 For many people, this will be between 20% and 40%.

-So, if your tax rate is 20% and you contribute 7056 to your third pillar, you will save 1411 CHF the year of the contribution.
+So, if your tax rate is 20%, and you contribute the maximum to your third pillar, you will save 1411 CHF the year of the contribution.
 If your tax rate is 40%, you will save 2822 CHF.

 You can view third pillar contributions as an investment with a return based on your marginal tax rate.